sumansid/TextfieldEffects/README.md

 ### How to use ?

-1. Drag and drop the Extension folder or extension.swift file to your project.
+1. Drag and drop Extension.swift file to your project.
 2. Use the following functions as per your need.

 ##### The Extension.swift files contains various styling extensions for UITextField like the following :